willkg/douglas/docs/config_variables.rst

    ..
 Note::

-      Pyblosxom loads plugins in the order specified by ``load_plugins``.
+      Douglas loads plugins in the order specified by ``load_plugins``.
 This order also affects the order that callbacks are registered and later executed.
 For example, if ``plugin_a`` and ``plugin_b`` both implement the ``handle``